UMMS-Biocore/dolphinnext-umms-training/README.md

 **a.** Please enter a name to your pipeline.
 E.g. "RNA-Seq-Tutorial" and select your menu group "public pipelines" and press save button.

-**b.** Please drag and drop FastQC, Hisat2 and RSeQC to the workspace;
+**b.** Please drag and drop FastQC, Hisat2 and RSeQC to your workspace;

 <img src="dolphinnext_images/build15-drag-drop.png" width="80%">

 **c.** Please drag and drop three Input parameters and change their names to "Input_Reads", "Hisat2_Index" and "bedFile" and connect them to their processes;

 **d.** Connect your Hisat2 process with RSeQC process using mapped_reads parameter in both.
-You will see that, if the types match you can connect the two processes.
+You will observe that, when the types match you can connect the two processes using their matching input and output parameters.

-**e.** Drag & Drop three output parameters and name them "FastQC_output", "Hisat2_Summary", and "RSeQC_output" and connect them to their corresponding processes.
+**e.** Drag & Drop three "output parameters" from the side bar and name them "FastQC_output", "Hisat2_Summary", and "RSeQC_output" and connect them to their corresponding processes.
 While naming, click their "Publish to Web Directory" and choose the right output format according to the output type of the process.

 <img src="dolphinnext_images/build16-name1.png" width="50%">